vargaking/vargaking/README.md

 ### Hi there, I'm Dani!
- ⚡ I'm currently studying in a Hungary, at the Fazekas Mihaly High School.
+ ⚡ I'm currently studying in Hungary, at the Fazekas Mihaly High School.
 I love IT and IT loves me too (I hope at least).
 In the past I tried to get acquainted with web development so now I can handle some technologies like
  - React (+Native) and Electron
  - Node.js/Express.js, Django and Crow
  - MongoDB, Firebase Realtime-DB and a little bit of SQL